dansteingart/pithy/README.md

 pithy is python for sharing plots and numerical output, among other things.  it's really pretty cool, but you have to play with it for a bit to see why.  go to the [wiki](https://github.com/dansteingart/pithy/wiki) to get a sense of what it can do.

-### you might say
+## you might say

-pithy is just like [ipython notebook](http://ipython.org/notebook.html), or the [adafruit learning system IDE](http://learn.adafruit.com/), or `<insert your favorite web ide here>`, and i'd be flattered.  but it's got subtle differences, and the best way to understand them is this:
+pithy is just like [juptyer notebook](http://juptyer.org/), or the [adafruit learning system IDE](http://learn.adafruit.com/), or `<insert your favorite web ide here>`, and i'd be flattered.  but it's got differences, and the best way to understand them is this:

 the incomparable [aaron swartz](http://en.wikipedia.org/wiki/Aaron_Swartz) made a couple of web page/wiki/blog/information engines that are awesome and (imho) radically underappreciated.  they are [jottit](https://www.jottit.com/) and [infogami](https://github.com/infogami/infogami).
 The beauty of these programs is the expansiveness of what they can do coupled with the minimal overhead of what you need to get something done.